Alaska Public Media retains complete editorial control over all reporting.

 This position is one of utmost importance.
 Critical stories of how poverty, alcoholism, homelessness, and incarceration affect communities often go untold and their underlying causes remain unexamined.
 We believe in the importance of reporting on these issues, questioning their root causes, and fostering dialogue about them.

 The Richard L. and Diane M. Block Foundation

 Minimum commitment: $15,000 per year for three years

-This reporter will spotlight energy issues important to Alaskans through independent, in-depth, multiplatform journalism.
+This reporter spotlights energy issues important to Alaskans through independent, in-depth, multiplatform journalism.
 Few states have a more varied and complex range of energy, social and political challenges and opportunities than Alaska.
 The issues must be fully understood and debated vigorously if Alaskans are to build livable, sustainable and vibrant communities for the future.